I was born in the Republic of Trinidad and Tobago. My earliest memory is of being profoundly happy to be alive.

 In 2006, I co-produced a training DVD, which tackles the cause of anxiety and panic attacks: Boyd Brent’s Trip-Wire Solution.
 And, between 2006 and 2009, I wrote the first book of my epic Psychic Wars sci-fi saga: Veterans of the Psychic Wars, and in 2012 I released the eBook, Ashes to Ashes: Screenplay.
 Also in 2012, I became Kingston upon Thames adult intellectual chess champion in what was my first and only British chess tournament.

 Following a visit to Cuba, I also published two photographic books celebrating the unique history and culture of the island: Images of Cuba and Classic Cars of Cuba.
 In 2016, I collaborated with my wife to produce the premium hardcover cookbook, Rum & Red Peppers: 80 Caribbean, Armenian, Middle Eastern & Mediterranean Recipes.
 In October 2019, I published The Last Honey Bee, the first of six Wayne Gerard Trotman's Rhyming Stories - beautifully illustrated children's titles concerned with conservation and bullying at school.

-Veterans of the Psychic Wars - Book Trailer
+Veterans of the Psychic Wars - Novel Trailer